django-cms/django-cms/docs/extending_cms/custom_plugins.rst

 --------

-By default, this returns an empty string, which, if left unoverridden would result in no icon rendered at all, which would render the plugin uneditable inside its parent text plugin.
+By default, this returns an empty string, which, if left unoverridden would result in no icon rendered at all, which, in turn, would render the plugin uneditable by the operator inside a parent text plugin.

-This function accepts the `instance` parameter and should return the path to an icon to display in the text of the text plugin.
+Therefore, this should be overridden when the plugin has ``text_enabled`` set to ``True`` to return the path to an icon to display in the text of the text plugin.

 icon_src takes 1 argument: